-As part of SFU’s Innovation Office, Coast Capital Savings Venture Connection is a university-wide initiative offering entrepreneurship training services and opportunities for students and recent alumni.
+As part of SFU Innovates and reporting to SFU's Director of Entrepreneurship, Coast Capital Savings Venture Connection is a university-wide initiative offering entrepreneurship training services and opportunities for students, staff, faculty members and recent alumni.
 We work in collaboration with all faculties and departments, such as the Beedie School of Business, Faculty of Applied Sciences, School of Communication Arts and Technology and Work Integrated Learning, and many others around the university.

 The program is supported by professional staff, including Mentors-in-Residence hired from industry with direct entrepreneurial experience.

 A business incubator program provides support, mentorship, and services to entrepreneurs in order to assist them in navigating the difficult first stages in creating a successful business.

 We provide assistance to entrepreneurs at SFU through our various programming, as well as help to inspire and encourage the entrepreneurship community throughout the university.
 We are able to do this completely free of charge to our clients thanks to the generous support of our sponsors.